-Ambassador Andrew Young Attends ATL Screening Of ‘THE BANKER’
+Ambassador Andrew Young Attends ATL Screening Of ‘THE BANKER’ Sponsored By Epiq Collective

 Prior to watching the film, ATL moviegoers heard words from panelists including civil rights legend Ambassador Andrew Young, Epiq Collective cofounder Jessica Myers and closing attorney Cristyl Kimbrough of Kimbrough Law.

-THE BANKER details the real-life story of businessmen Bernard Garrett (Anthony Mackie) and Joe Morris (Samuel L. Jackson), who use their minds to fight back against 1960s oppression.
+THE BANKER details the real-life story of businessmen Bernard Garrett (Anthony Mackie) and Joe Morris (Samuel L. Jackson), who use their minds to fight back against the 1960s oppression.
 The two help other African Americans pursue the American dream by establishing a real estate and banking empire and using a white man as the face for it.

-Ambassador Young who knows alllll about being oppressed drew a correlation to his own life real-life experiences with the civil rights movement at times even taking on the Ku Klux Klan.
-According to Ambassador Young, he like the businessmen in the film was unabashed no matter the circumstances.
+Ambassador Young who knows alllll about 1960s oppression, drew a correlation to his own life real-life experiences with the civil rights movement at times even taking on the Ku Klux Klan.
+According to Ambassador Young, he like the businessmen in the film was unabashed no matter the circumstances and knew that sacrifices had to be made.

+“Nobody in the Civil Rights movement knew what they were doing,” said Ambassador Young.
+“Martin Lither King used to say ‘You all are certifiably insane’ and no one in their right mind would think they are going to change America with no money and just being crazy and willing to help other people, even if it meant possibly your own life.
+That’s the way the laws were changed, people making sacrifices.”

+He also joked that those sacrifices were small change compared to the ones he made joining his fraternity, Alpha Phi Alpha Fraternity, Inc.

 Gold sponsors for the screening included @amerisbank and @kimbroughlawllc.